congomongo/congomongo/readme.markdown

 * Implement ByteEncoder and ByteDecoder in Clojure (better, but involved)

 ### Patches
-The current implementation is not stable, but I will try to fix any bugs submitted by people trying out the current version.
+The current api should not be considered stable, but I will try to fix any bugs submitted by people trying out the current version.

 Basics